 Here you can find a summary of all the useful information that you need as a new student.
 You can find also more detailed the information in the A-Z list.

-The next introduction day for new students starting in September 2019 will be held on 29 August 2019.
-More information will be published when available.
+The Introduction Day for new students starting in September 2019 will be held on the 29th of August.

 Please keep in mind that attendance at the Introduction Day is compulsory.
 If you are unable to attend please contact the study advisor.

 Introduction Day programme:

 |13.00-13.30||Doors open, registration, coffee/tea in Central Entrance Hall|

 Welcome to all new Master students of the 2-year Master's Programmes

 |15.00-16.30||Programme per Master: Introduction to the programme by the Programme Director/ lecturers/ students|

 |16.30-21.00||Reception with drinks and snacks for all new Master students of the Graduate School of Informatics|

 First semester: with your UvA-net ID you need to register for courses via https://datanose.nl/#masterenrol.
 Once you have registered here, you will automatically be enrolled for the compulsory courses in the first semester.
 Please make sure you click confirm before leaving this page.